Skip to main content

 response_type

 A Python dataclass type that FastMCP created from the server’s JSON schema.
-Use this to construct your response with proper typing and IDE support.
+Use this to construct your response with proper typing.
+If the server requests an empty object, this will be None.

 params